Simple-ML/Simple-ML/Data-Set-API.md

 `getStatistics() -> dict`

 Generation of metadata, i.e., statistics for numeric, string and geometry columns.
-The Statistics are number of null values, number of valid values, median, histogram (10% bucket/interval size), value distributions, mean, number of values, numberOfValidNonNullValues, minimum, maximum, standard deviation, number of invalid values, deciles, quantiles and outliers
+The Statistics are number of null values, number of valid values, median, histogram (10% bucket/interval size), value distributions, mean, number of values, number of valid non-null values, minimum, maximum, standard deviation, number of invalid values, deciles, quantiles and outliers